ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. note::
     RLlib processes tabular data in batches, converting each row into a *single-step episode*.
 This approach is primarily for procedural simplicity, as data can't generally be assumed to arrive in time-ordered rows grouped by episodes, though this may occasionally be the case (however knowledge of such a structure resides
     with the user as RLlib can't easily infer it automatically).
-While it's possible to concatenate :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` chunks, this can't be done with fragmented chunks.
+While it's possible to concatenate consecutive :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` chunks, this can't be done with chunks arriving in some scrambled order.

 If you require full trajectories you can transform your tabular data into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects and store these in Parquet format.
 The next example shows how to do this.
-First, you store experiences of the preceding trained expert policy in tabular format:
+First, you store experiences of the preceding trained expert policy in tabular format (note the `output_write_episodes=False` setting below to activate tabular data output):

 .. testcode:: python